The Last Kingdom of Al Andalus (The Play)

 At the Hall of the Ambassadors at the Alhambra.

-The emissary of the sultan has returned to Granada, with the immediate reply of the Catholic Monarchs.
+The emissary of the sultan has returned to Granada, bearing the immediate reply of the Catholic Monarchs.
 The tidings are not what the sultan had hoped for.

 MUHAMMAD.